sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 <td><p>Varies.</p>
 <p>Depends on the devices in the dock and their current state.</p></td>
 <td><p>Attaching a dock should be treated the same as individually attaching each of the devices included in the dock.</p>
 <p>For example, attaching a dock alone should not cause the SoC to wake.
-Instead, detection of new devices (USB device, I²C device, battery, AC power source, and so on) contained in the dock should cause the SoC to wake.</p></td>
+Instead, detection of new devices (I²C device, battery, AC power source, and so on) contained in the dock should cause the SoC to wake.</p></td>
 </tr>
 <tr class="even">
 <td><p>Optical disc drive, including Zero-Power Optical Disc Drive (ZPODD): disc insertion/ejection</p></td>